TEXT-S&P summary: CapitaCommercial Trust

 Rationale

-The rating on CapitaCommercial Trust (CCT) reflects our opinion that the REIT's asset portfolio is of good quality and its market position in the Singapore commercial space sector is solid.
-The unencumbered nature of almost 70% of CCT's total investment properties portfolio (valued at Singapore dollar {S$} 6.2 billion as of June 30, 2012) supports the REIT's strong financial flexibility and underpins the rating.
+The rating on CapitaCommercial Trust (CCT) reflects the REIT's good quality asset portfolio and its solid market position in the Singapore commercial space sector.
+The unencumbered nature of almost 70% of CCT's total investment properties (valued at Singapore dollar {S$} 6.2 billion as of June 30, 2012) supports its strong financial flexibility and underpins the rating.
 CCT's limited geographic diversity, significant exposure to the cyclical office space sector in Singapore, and "intermediate" financial risk profile--with a target gearing (defined as the ratio of loans to total investment properties) of 30%-45%--temper these strengths.

 We expect the CCT portfolio manager's good leasing record to continue when CapitaGreen, a Grade A office building, is complete in 2014.
 In our view, CCT's dominant market position in Singapore's Grade A office space would strengthen because CapitaGreen will add a net lettable area of 700,000 square feet to CCT's existing portfolio of three million square feet in lettable space.
 As of June 30, 2012, the lease expiry profile of CCT's portfolio and rent reviews are well staggered between 2012 and 2016.
 The REIT's overall occupancy level of 96.2% is higher than the industry average of 91.6%.
 This reflects the manager's good tenant-retention strategy and strong leasing record.

 In our base-case scenario, we expect CCT's gearing to increase to about 32%-35% over the next 12-24 months, after the completion of CapitaGreen.
 The gearing is 30.1% as of June 30, 2012.
-We expect downward pressure on CCT's portfolio occupancy and lease rates, given the global economic uncertainties.
+We expect CCT's portfolio occupancy and lease rates to decline, given global economic uncertainties.
 About 40% of CCT's tenants are in the financial services, information technology and telecommunications, and energy sectors.
-We project that CCT's ratio of funds from operations (FFO) to debt will weaken to about 9%-10% and EBITDA interest cover will be about 3.8x-4x in this period.
-These ratios are still within our threshold for CCT to have an intermediate financial risk profile.
+We project that the company's ratio of funds from operations (FFO) to debt will weaken to about 9%-10% and EBITDA interest cover will be about 3.8x-4x in the next 12-24 months.
+These ratios are still within our threshold for CCT to have an "intermediate" financial risk profile, as our criteria define the term.
 For the 12 months ended June 30, 2012, CCT's ratio of FFO to debt was 11% and EBITDA interest cover was 4.6x.

 CCT's discretionary cash flow is minimal, given its low earnings retention.
 This is typical of unit trust structures.
-Nevertheless, we expect the REIT's strong financial flexibility to allow it to have continued access to debt and equity markets.
-Such access will reduce the impact of CCT's minimal discretionary cash flow position and the inherent volatility in office lease rates in Singapore.
+Nevertheless, we expect the REIT's strong financial flexibility to allow it to have access to debt and equity markets.
+Such access will reduce the impact of the company's minimal discretionary cash flow position and the inherent volatility in office lease rates in Singapore.

 Liquidity

-CCT's liquidity is "adequate", as defined in our criteria.
+CCT's liquidity is "adequate," as defined in our criteria.
 As of June 30, 2012, the REIT has a cash balance of S$132.1 million.
 We estimate that CCT's liquidity sources will exceed liquidity uses by about 1.2x over the next 12 months.
-Our view is based on the following assumptions:
+Our liquidity assessment is based on the following assumptions:

--- The trust has S$1.7 billion in untapped balance under its S$2 billion medium-term note program; and
+-- The trust has S$1.7 billion in untapped balance under its S$2 billion medium-term notes program.

 -- It will distribute S$200 million-S$210 million to unitholders.